Tools were table stakes

 What I'd tell anyone building an agent eval.

-Freeze the rules and freeze the tools, then run a fresh holdout with new edge cases.
-If the score collapses, you didn't build general capability; you built a better answer key for the last exam.
+Freeze the rules and tools, then run a fresh holdout with new edge cases.
+If the score collapses, you built a better answer key for the last exam.

-The point is narrow, and that is why I trust it.
-In this harness, as refreshed on May 29, 2026, across this Archibus-style task family, hidden verifiers changed the conclusion.
-Without them, I would have believed a neat score that mostly proved the runner worked, and that is exactly the mistake I was trying to avoid.
+The claim stays narrow.
+In this harness, refreshed May 29, 2026, hidden verifiers changed the result across this Archibus-style task family.
+Without them, I would have trusted a neat score that mostly proved the runner worked.

 An agent benchmark without hidden verifiers mostly measures how well the agent can satisfy the examples it can already see.